Why the International Lymphatic Disease and Lymphedema Patient Registry & Biorepository Are Important

 We invite you to participate in this highly significant development for the patient community.
 A national patient registry paves the way for future clinical trials of experimental drugs and therapies designed to treat lymphatic diseases.
 We encourage all patients to participate in this important initiative.
 While this process may be time-consuming, please try to complete the questionnaires in their entirety.
 Multiple consents may be required of you in order to assure both the confidentiality and integrity of this program.
 You will be able to log off this program and log on at a later date if you so require.
 You will also be able to save a hard copy of your responses at any time.

 It is extremely important to this project that we are able to obtain information from your Health Care Professional.
 We strongly encourage you to speak to your Health Care Professional and sign a Medical Record release so that more information can be obtained about the natural history of your medical condition.

-The Lymphedema and Lymphatic Disease Patient Registry operates under the guidance and direction of the Lymphatic Education & Research Network Board of Directors and the Institutional Review Board of Stanford University.
+The International Lymphatic Disease and Lymphedema Patient Registry & Biorepository operates under the guidance and direction of the Lymphatic Education & Research Network Board of Directors and the Institutional Review Board of Stanford University.